 - You must have an undergraduate degree 2:2 or above (in any subject)

-- GCSE English and Maths (grade 9 - 4 / A* - C) or Level 2 equivalents
+- GCSE in English Language and mathematics grade 9-4 / A*-C or Level 2 Functional Skills equivalents

 Months of entry

 Are you ready to make a difference and embark on a rewarding career in nursing?
 This course has been designed for graduates (in any subject) who would like to become an Adult Nurse.
 It will prepare you to care for adults of all ages (aged 18+), who are recovering from an accident or acute illness, learning to live with a chronic health condition or at the end of their lives.

 On completion of this course, you will be eligible to register with the Nursing and Midwifery Council (NMC) as an Adult Nurse.

 This exciting course is approved against the Nursing and Midwifery Council Future Nurse: Standards of Proficiency for Registered Nurses (May 2018).
 These standards set out the knowledge and skills you as the next generation of Adult Nurses will learn, to enable you to deliver world class person-centred, evidence-based care.
 You will spend time learning in both theory and practice (includes in-hospital and out of hospital).
 Our simulation centres will help you practice your clinical skills in a safe environment.
 You will reflect the values expected in contemporary nursing practise (The Code, NMC 2015) and the NHS Constitution.